Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Conclusion

 Here, moving in a new direction beyond previous efforts, we established that the information dimension of the mixed-state attractor is exactly the divergence rate of the \emph{statistical complexity} \cite{Crut88a}---a measure of a process' structural complexity that tracks memory.
 Thus, processes in this class effectively increase their use of memory, ``creating'' mixed or causal states, on the fly.
 Furthermore, we introduced a method to calculate the information dimension of the mixed-state attractor from the Lyapunov spectrum of the mixed-state IFS.
 In this way, we demonstrated that coarse-graining the mixed-state simplex---the previous method for studying the structure of infinite-state processes \cite{Marz17a}---can be avoided altogether.
-This greatly improves accuracy and calculational speed.
+This greatly improves accuracy and computational speed and deepens our understanding of the origins of complexity in stochastic processes.

 During the development, we noted several obstacles.
-Most importantly, the presence of \emph{overlap} and failure to meet the conditions of the OSC causes the Lyapunov dimension to be a strict upper bound, and some times quite a poor one, on the statistical complexity dimension.
+Most importantly, the presence of \emph{overlap} and failure to meet the Open Set Condition causes the Lyapunov dimension to be a strict upper bound, and some times quite a poor one, on the statistical complexity dimension.
 The final work of our trilogy \cite{Jurg20e} introduces a measure of how badly the entropy rate overestimates the expansion of the mixed-state set.
 Combining this measure with the Lyapunov-information dimension conjecture finally yields a correct \cref{eq:IFSLyapunovDimension} to apply to HMCs with overlap; that is, for processes generated by all general HMCs.

-To close, we note that the structural tools introduced here and the entropy-rate method introduced previously \cite{Jurg20b} have been put to practical use in two previous works.
+To close, we note that the structural tools introduced here and the entropy-rate method introduced previously have been put to practical use in two previous works.
 One diagnosed the origin of randomness and structural complexity in quantum measurement \cite{Vene19a}.
 The other exactly determined the thermodynamic functioning of Maxwellian information engines \cite{Jurg20a}, when there had been no previous method for this kind of detailed and accurate analysis.
 At this point, however, we leave the full explication of these techniques and further analysis on how mixed states reveal the underlying structure of processes generated by hidden Markov chains to the sequel \cite{Jurg20e}.

 \acknowledgements